-Attorneys on this team have broad practical knowledge gained from years in high-level positions at environmental administrative agencies, including the former General Counsel of the New York Department of Environmental Conservation.
-These lawyers maintain relationships with senior administrative officials, facilitating access to address client concerns.
-Several attorneys also have advanced professional degrees in engineering and scientific disciplines to supplement their legal training, which often simplifies interactions with clients and regulatory agency technical personnel.
-Some attorneys have also served in high-level positions in a variety of businesses where they gained first-hand experience in confronting environmental issues.
-The practice also includes experienced litigators who represent our clients in a broad range of environmental litigation before administrative agencies and state and federal courts.
+Our attorneys have broad practical knowledge gained from years in high-level positions at environmental administrative agencies.
+Several attorneys also have advanced professional degrees in engineering and scientific disciplines and have extensive experience in selecting, coordinating, and working with consultants covering a wide array of technical and scientific knowledge.
+The group also includes experienced litigators who represent our clients in a broad range of environmental litigation before administrative agencies as well as in both state and federal courts.

 Our breadth of experience includes:

 - Mergers and acquisitions, financings, and real estate transactions, including due diligence and drafting and negotiating environmental reps and warranties, indemnities, and other contractual provisions

 - Federal and state Superfund matters, including significant experience with the Comprehensive Environmental Response, Compensation & Liability Act (CERCLA)